 BLOM Bank SAL (the "Bank"), a Lebanese joint stock company, was incorporated in 1951 and registered under No 2464 at the commercial registry of Beirut and under No 14 on the banks' list published by the Central Bank of Lebanon.
 The headquarters of the Bank is located in Verdun, Rashid Karameh Street, Beirut, Lebanon.
 The Bank's shares are listed on the Beirut Stock Exchange and Luxembourg Stock Exchange.
 On 23 October 2020, the Bank announced that it has applied for the withdrawal of its Global Depositary Shares from trading on the EUROMTF and the Official List of Luxembourg Stock Exchange with effect from 24 November 2020.
 Moreover, the GDSs and its underlying shares will continue to trade on the Beirut Stock Exchange.
 Noting that the Global Depository receipt programme (GDR) will continue to operate and all GDSs will remain outstanding.

-The Bank provides all banking activities (commercial, investing and private), through 75 branches in Lebanon, one branch in Cyprus, 17 branches in the Hashemite Kingdom of Jordan, and 2 branches in Iraq.
+The Bank provides all banking activities (commercial, investing and private), through 75 branches in Lebanon, and 17 branches in the Hashemite Kingdom of Jordan.

-The Bank is in the process of closing its branches in Iraq following the Board of Directors decision on 15 July 2020.
+The Bank has closed its branches in Iraq following the Board of Directors decision on 15 July 2020.
 The Bank obtained the approval of the Central Bank of Iraq on 24 September 2020 and that of the Central Bank of Lebanon on 27 November 2020.
+The branch was fully liquidated during 2024.